Stuart Hamilton (public servant): Career

 In 1988, Hamilton was appointed Secretary of the Department of Community Services and Health.
 He stayed on in the role when the Department transitioned to become the Department of Health, Housing and Community Services in 1991.

 Between 1993 and 1996, Hamilton was Secretary of the Department of the Environment, Sport and Territories.

-When the Howard Government was elected in 1996, Hamilton was one of six departmental secretaries to be sacked from their positions.
+When the Howard government was elected in 1996, Hamilton was one of six departmental secretaries to be sacked from their positions.

 From 1996 to 2001 he was Executive Director of the Australian Vice-Chancellors' Committee (now Universities Australia).
 In 2001 he became Secretary of the Victorian (State) Department of Education and Training.
 From 2003 to 2012 he was CEO of Open Universities Australia.
-He retired in February 2012.
+He retired from full-time employment in February 2012.

-He is currently a member of the Council of Deakin University, and a member of the boards of several not for profit organisations including the Accountability Roundtable, the Melbourne Art Foundation, the National Youth Choir of Australia and the Australian Chamber Choir.
+He was a member of the Council of Deakin University from 2012 until 2024, and has been on the boards of several not-for-profit organisations including (as at June 2025) the Accountability Round Table, Radio 3MBS-FM and Genesis Baroque.